csralvall/online_game_toxicity/README.md

 As with the bag of words clustering, there are some clusters that include a big proportion of the messages.
 Those are clusters that reunites all those messages that are unique or couldn't be differentiated clearly of the rest of them.
-So they were discarded for the current analyisis.
+They were discarded for the current analyisis.

 Each message was annotated with their cluster, and then the reduced dataset was grouped by cluster: